First Male 'Murder Hornet' Trapped In US: Here's Why That's A Good Thing, Researchers Say

 Researchers say it's progress because they want to eradicate the vicious insects before they wipe out bee colonies and cause harm to humans here.

-Even beekeeper suits are not protection from a sting from the Asian giant hornet, which kills dozens of human annually in Japan.
+Even beekeeper suits are not protection from a sting from the Asian giant hornet, which kills dozens of humans annually in Japan.

 The insect was captured near Custer, Washington in a bottle trap near where a mated queen was found dead earlier this year and a suspected bee kill was reported in 2019, the Washington State Department of Agriculture said in a statement.